 If you click to enlarge the photo, look for the nearly invisible, green trailing wire (radial?).
 Wouldn't it be nice if we could do that when operating from our vehicles?

 There are a few things you can do when portable, that are dangerous when in motion, not the least of which is CW.
-Of course, any digital mode, including slowscan.
+So of course is any digital mode, including slowscan!
 Just remember, some of these modes are full-duty cycle, and require a more substantial power source, than just batteries alone.
 Here too, the RVbasics site can be of help in selecting sources, be that a generator, or a solar array.

 There are a lot of other considerations, and most of them parallel your average mobile installation.
 Wiring, safety, and above all, neatness counts!
 Of course, we don't want to forget to notify our insurance company that we have amateur radio gear installed in our RV.
 You've done that already, correct?